fioprotocol/fio.relic/docs/deployment.md

 ./scripts/install.sh
 ```

-Note that the default configuration will access a local state history node and output data to a local PostgreSQL server.
+Note that the default configuration will query data from a local state history node and its state history endpoint, and output data to a local PostgreSQL server, via the FIO.Relic plugin.
 For example, the installed configuration, as described in `/opt/fio-chronicle/config/config.ini`, is as follows;
 ```shell
 host = 127.0.0.1
 port = 8080